Lenmbugua/CPP-PRACTICALS/README.md

 **Encapsulation**
 The meaning of Encapsulation, is to make sure that "sensitive" data is hidden from users.
 To achieve this, you must declare class variables/attributes as private (cannot be accessed from outside the class).
 If you want others to read or modify the value of a private member, you can provide public get and set methods.

+C++ supports the properties of encapsulation and data hiding through the creation of user-defined types, called classes.
+We already have studied that a class can contain private, protected and public members.
+By default, all items defined in a class are private.
+For example −
+                                                            class Box {
+                                                                            public:
+                                                                                double getVolume(void) {
+                                                                                    return length * breadth * height;
+                                                                                }

+                                                                            private:
+                                                                                double length;      // Length of a box double breadth;     // Breadth of a box double height;      // Height of a box };
+ The variables length, breadth, and height are private.
+This means that they can be accessed only by other members of the Box class, and not by any other part of your program.
+This is one way encapsulation is achieved.

+To make parts of a class public (i.e., accessible to other parts of your program), you must declare them after the public keyword.
+All variables or functions defined after the public specifier are accessible by all other functions in your program.

+Making one class a friend of another exposes the implementation details and reduces encapsulation.
+The ideal is to keep as many of the details of each class hidden from all other classes as possible.